Saturday, September 8, 2012

 With Rancher Mac Magruder, Journalist Michael Pollan, Project Coordinator for the Mendocino County EDFC Kathryn Quanbeck, and Oliveto Chef Jonah Rhodehamel

 Joined by three of today’s most knowledgeable authorities on the topic of sustainable meat, we will discuss the hurdles faced by ranchers, butchers, chefs, and consumers in establishing a local, small-producer, beef economy with conscientious animal-welfare protocols here in Northern California.

-We’ll outline what’s wrong with the current industrial model and describe current alternatives already in place as well as long-term goals.
-Additionally, we’ll discuss what is still needed by way of infrastructure, education, and end-user expectation and demand.
+We will outline what is wrong with the current industrial model and describe current alternatives already in place as well as long-term goals.
+Additionally, we will discuss what is still needed by way of infrastructure, education, and end-user expectation and demand.

 This large topic has many facets, from pollution to slaughterhouse initiatives to educating home chefs on less popular cuts of meat.
-We’ll try to tackle much of it, so get ready for a highly informative conversation about this important topic.
+We will try to tackle much of it, so get ready for a highly informative conversation about this important topic.

 Two Nights of Special Dinners Celebrating

 Local Grass-Fed Beef and Traditional Italian Butchery